ironArray/Blosc2-Btune/README-DEVELOPERS.md

-# Blosc2 BTune
+# Blosc2 Btune

-For using BTune you will first have to create and install its wheel.
+For using Btune you will first have to create and install its wheel.

 **Note:** Remove flatbuffers package in your system (if installed).
 This could be incompatible wit the required version in tensorflow.